 sanity?
 (Enter R-Truth, dressed up in a Confederate soldier costume) Jerry Lawler

 - During his first stint in WWE, Scott Levy, a.k.a.
 Raven, was given the So Bad, It's Good gimmick of Johnny Polo, and worked primarily as a manager and sometimes color commentator.
 To his credit, Raven made the character hilarious to listen to.
 Especially when paired up with Wrestling/Gorilla Monsoon:

 - Steve Austin to D'Lo Brown: "You're so insensitive.
 You dialed zero when you called me last night."

 - DDP helping Christian return to his winning ways.
 Specifically Christian's positive smiles and DDP repeatedly sneaking up behind Christian

-- During the Power to the People, techical difficulties resulted in Mason Ryan getting put into a match with Evan Bourne.
+- During the Power to the People, technical difficulties resulted in Mason Ryan getting put into a match with Evan Bourne.
 Since Mason bears more than a passing resemblance to Batista, the obviously upset crowd, hoping for a match between Sin Cara and Bourne, decided to have some fun.

 Crowd: (Not two seconds into the match) BA!
 TIS!
 TA!
 BA!
 TIS!
 TA!

 - Miz + R-Truth + Christian = comedic gold

 - On the 8/22 edition of Raw, a fan tossed John Cena back his shirt.
 Alberto Del Rio's reaction is especially priceless.

 - On the 9/26 episode of RAW, Christian comes out once again to complain to Triple H that he got screwed out of the title when Sheamus threw him into the ring allowing Mark Henry to beat him.
 Triple H's response?